tchoutri/Exon/README.rst

 ##############

 I am exploring my options about how to implement an authentication system for Exon.
+An authenticated user would be allowed to:

+* Remove comments
+* Remove items

-It should be implementing the architecture goals (mostly taken from OWASP's `Guide to Authentication`_):
+The authentication system should be implementing the following architecture goals (mostly taken from OWASP's `Guide to Authentication`_):

 * Credentials transmitted over an encrypted link (thanks ``stunnel``)
 * Hashing and Salting / NO PLAINTEXT!!!!
 * Returning the date & time of last time they logged in
 * Enforce password complexity
 * Password should be easy to change
-* Only return “Login failed; Invalid userID or password” in case of login failure
+* Only return “Login failed; Invalid user ID or password” in case of login failure
-* Still in case of login failure, activate a timeout_ and a ban.
+* Still in case of repetedly login failure, activate a timeout_ and a ban.
 * Don't rely on the client's IP address / hostname because they can be faked/spoofed.